enonic/old-xp-doc/doc/operations/clustering.rst

 Node recovery settings
 -----------------------

-Node recovery happes when a node starts or reconnects to the cluster after a e.g a network shortage.
+Node recovery happens when a node starts or reconnects to the cluster after a e.g a network shortage.

 Consider a cluster of 2 nodes.
 When a node starts for the first time, it will try to connect to a cluster.
-If no master found, it will elect itself as master, then proceed to intitalize the index-data locally.
-If it do find an existing master node, it will require the master to provide it with data.
-This is all good, but there may occure situations where for instance a new node in an existing cluster may start before the existing nodes, and start intitializing data before the nodes with existing data can inform the new node that there is already data in the cluster.
+If no master found, it will elect itself as master, then proceed to initialize the index-data locally.
+If it does find an existing master node, it will require the master to provide it with data.
+This is all good, but there may occur situations where a new node in an existing cluster starts initializing data before the nodes with existing data can inform the new node that there is already data in the cluster.

 Settings